-FLIR ONE PRO can output a 480×640 pixels image with $3^{\circ}C$ accuracy and $0.01^{\circ}C$ resolution, and capture video at about 5 FPS.
+FLIR ONE PRO is a thermal camera that can output $480 \times 640$ pixels images with 3°C accuracy and $0.01^{\circ}C$ resolution, and capture speed is about 5 frames per second.
 In picture taking mode, it can retrieve the precise data from the header of picture file.
 However, in the video taking mode, it only store a gray scale video and show the range of temperature on the monitor.
-Hence, we use $^{\circ}C$ in picture mode, and gray scale value as the unit to analyze error rate.
-Since FLIR ONE PRO can offer a image with about 5000 times number of pixels compare to Grid-EYE.
-It cannot simply use a Gaussian function to fit it.
+Hence, we use the data from picture taking mode as our test object.
+The data form FLIR ONE PRO has about 5000 times resolution compare to Grid-EYE.
+The shape of object is not just a cone.
+The temperature in a same object is similar, but an Obvious edge between different objects.
 Hence, we developed a method to compress FLIR images.
 It can also treat as a normal image and be stored as jpeg, png, etc.